hiroshi-teramoto/reproduce_rrm/README.md

 * The current version of the code only accept the connected RRMs as inputs (otherwise the assertion error `assert nx.is_connected(G)` occurs in rrm_reconstruction_v18.py.
 * The GAP program may stop with an error if the input molecule is too large.
 In this case, consider increasing the memory available to GAP.
 For details, see the GAP documentation. (https://www.gap-system.org/)
 * If the resulting RRM in shape space is too big, it may take a while for Graphviz to visualize the graph.
 In that case, you might want to consider changing the options of the visualization or using other software to visualize.
-* If the output of GRRM contains reaction paths violating [Pechukas theorem](https://pubs.aip.org/aip/jcp/article-abstract/64/4/1516/786979/On-simple-saddle-points-of-a-potential-surface-the) and [its extension (Hiroshi Teramoto, Pontential Energy Function, symmetry and its consequences, in Japanese)](https://www.jstc.org/frontier15/), the code outputs assertion errors.
-For example, in case of AuCu4 (in the sample directory), it outputs the following assertion error:
+* If the GRRM output contains reaction paths that violate [Pechukas's theorem](https://pubs.aip.org/aip/jcp/article-abstract/64/4/1516/786979/On-simple-saddle-points-of-a-potential-surface-the) (and [its extension (Hiroshi Teramoto, Pontential Energy Function, symmetry and its consequences, in Japanese)](https://www.jstc.org/frontier15/)), the code will throw an assertion error.
+For example, in the provided AuCu4 sample, TS8 and TS16 produce such errors​:

 ```
 Violation of Pechukus theorem:
 TS8: